• Skip to primary navigation

 Uses the eyes and lashes to express and communicate

-Gossips to friends, but eyes are on him
+Gossips to friends, but eyes are on the person they are interested in

-Touches lips (Lips are sensual) IE: biting down while smiling, wetting lips, applying gloss, bringing a drink cup/glass to lips with eye contact
+Touches lips (lips are sensual) IE: biting down while smiling, wetting lips, bringing a glass to lips with eye contact

-Playful touches (fiddle with zipper, turn his wrist to pretend to be interested in the time, etc)
+Playful touches (fiddle with zipper, touch their wrist to ask about the time, etc.)

-Shows interest or handles something of his (asks to see his play list, asks about his phone, slides a book out of his grip to look it over, etc)
+Shows interest or handles something of his (asks to see his play list, picks up his phone to examine the screen background, slides a book out of his grip to look it over, etc.)

-Varies the timbre of her voice to keep him listening (whispers, suggestive tone)
+Varies the timbre of her voice to keep the other person listening (lowers their voice to a whisper, says something in a playful tone)

-Uses hands to accentuate features (a narrow waist, pulling long hair over one shoulder, fiddling with necklace to draw attention to neckline, etc)
+Uses hands to accentuate features (hands placed on a narrow waist, pulling her long hair over one shoulder, fiddling with necklace to draw attention to her neckline, etc)

 Giggles

-Asks about his friends, job, talents (if she knows a bit about him)
+Asks about their friends, job, talents (if she knows a bit about him)

-Asks for his opinion or for help with something
+Asks for their opinion or help with something

 Fluid movements/gestures